Conquering Type 2 Diabetes While Training For a Triathlon

 My blood glucose levels had peaked to 300+ on the bike thanks to the gels and dehydration, while on the run it crashed to 62 at 13.5kms.
 But I learned a lot and the opportunity of being amongst triathletes from around the world was very rewarding.
 The race was always me versus myself.
 To have taken part in an International race was an amazing way to celebrate turning 31.

 I started using #diabetictriathlete to bring awareness and attention to people living with diabetes and to motivate myself.

 Do you have plans for any other major sporting events?

 For now, I’m nursing a knee injury, so I am focusing on swimming and strength training in the gym and with my physical therapy team.
 I’m hoping to attempt a few smaller distance triathlons in 2022 and 2023.

 What were some changes that you noticed once you started using a Freestyle Libre continuous glucose monitor (FSL)?

 The most interesting part for me was seeing how my body reacts to food (healthy food and junk), and the effects of processed food versus clean food.

-Now, I’m back on the Freestyle Libre Pro and looking forward to learning about my diabetes metrics, food intake, dietary changes, weight training, and more.
-I’m excited to collaborate with Dr. Abhijit Bhograj and his team to see how I can use the data from my CGM to help me train and compete in triathlons as a person with diabetes.
+Now, I’m back on the Freestyle Libre Pro and looking forward to learning about my diabetes metrics, food intake, dietary changes, weight training and more.
+I’m excited to collaborate with Dr. Abhijit Bhograj and his team to see how I can use the data from my continuous glucose monitor (CGM) to help me train and compete in triathlons as a person with diabetes.